RoadFed: A Multimodal Federated Learning System for Improving Road Safety

-The RoadFed framework consists of four essential components, as depicted in Fig.~\ref{fi:RoadFedFramework}. \begin{enumerate} \item [--] {\underline{Devices:} IoT devices, such as cameras, sensors, or smartphones, are employed to gather multimodal data (including images and text) and subsequently transfer this information to the adjacent edge server, for example, the Roadside Unit (RSU).} \item [--] {\underline{Edges:} Edge servers are tasked with receiving data from users and swiftly addressing any potential road hazards present in the data.
+The RoadFed framework consists of four essential components, as depicted in Fig.~\ref{fi:RoadFedFramework}. \begin{enumerate} \item [--] {\underline{Devices:} IoT devices, such as traffic cameras, vehicle sensors, and smartphones, are employed to gather multimodal data (i.e., image-text pairs) and subsequently transfer this information to the adjacent edge server, for example, the Roadside Unit (RSU).} \item [--] {\underline{Edges:} Edge servers are tasked with receiving data from users and swiftly addressing any potential road hazards present in the data.
 Specifically, the Multimodal Road Hazard Detector (MRHD) is implemented on the edges for the detection of road hazards.
 The MRHD versions running on the edges and the cloud are referred to as the local and global models.
 As edges are considered unreliable in this context, it is critical to ensure that sensitive user data from IoT devices remains confidential.
 Additionally, no data is retained on edge servers, and prior local models are routinely erased to enhance data processing speed.} \item [--] {\underline{Cloud:} The cloud functions as an aggregator for FL, facilitating data processing and storage.
 The global model resides in the cloud server, representing an accumulation of the captured local models.
 The global map on the cloud server is generated by aggregating the local models and is displayed in real-time on a Google map.
 This information allows road users to receive timely alerts regarding road hazards and aids in optimizing travel routes.
-Furthermore, data related to road hazards (both images and text) is periodically sourced from the Internet to enhance model training.
 The cloud is also considered unreliable here.
 The information stored within can be utilized by road management authorities for rapid repairs and effective budget management.} \item [--] {\underline{MRHD:} The Multimodal Road Hazard Detector (MRHD) is a deep learning model designed to process both image and text data collected from IoT devices to identify various road hazards, such as significant road damage, collisions involving vehicles, icy conditions, and fallen trees obstructing pathways (refer to Section~\ref{subsec:MRHD}).